jimahlstrom/HL2IOBoard/README.md

 by HamLib CAT in case an external helper program is used.

 *Do NOT ask authors to modify SDR software!
 Write new firmware instead!*

+### Transmit Frequency

+SDR software must send the transmit frequency to provide band information to power amps, transverters and loop antennas.
+You can wait for the band to change, and then just send a frequency in the band.
+For example, if the user presses the 40 meter button, send 7.0 MHz.
+This is enough to determine the band, but not enough to tune a loop antenna.
+You can send the exact Tx frequency, but since the user is probably doing a lot of tuning, it is best to limit the I2C traffic.
+Quisk sends the Tx frequency at maximum rate of once every 0.5 seconds, and only if it changes.
+The frequency data in registers 0, 1, 2 and 3 are static, and are only used when register 13 is written.
+So you don't need to re-send them unless they change.
+Quisk makes no use of this, and always sends all five registers.

+### RF Receive Input

+The mode control 0, 1 or 2 is a user setting.
+There needs to be an option to set this.

+### Fan Control

+The fan speed control can be an internal calculation based on temperature, as is currently the case for the fan control in the HL2 gateware.
+I don't see the need for a user option for this.

 **Further documentation is coming, stay tuned.
 Please provide feedback, especially if you see a problem.**